Learn About, Accept, And Find Help For Eating Disorders

 Around five to ten million women and one million men experience eating disorders in the US.
 Eating disorders are serious mental illnesses related to eating behaviors that can adversely impact functioning in multiple areas of life.
 The most common eating disorders are anorexia nervosa, bulimia nervosa, and binge eating disorder (BED).

-Individuals with eating disorders often experience body image difficulties, including body dysmorphia.
+People with eating disorders often experience body image difficulties like body dysmorphia.
 This difficulty with body image may lead to a desire to lose weight or difficulty seeing oneself realistically.
 In some cases, eating disorders lead to weight loss or gain.
 However, body size and shape are not necessarily undisputable indicators of an eating disorder.

 Anyone can be diagnosed with an eating disorder, but it may be most common in the following populations: